The Wool Stall

 Amanda and Sue’s passion for yarn is what makes this a stall to visit.
 Their sense of community and conversation is at the heart of their business.
 Pop in and visit them.
 The Wool Stall is open six days a week from 9am - 5pm

-EASTER TREASURE HUNT Join in the fun this Easter at the Market Quarter.
-Especially for all the little ones out there we have a fantastic Easter Treasure Hunt taking place on Thursday 28th from 10am - 2 pm.
-Pick up an entry form, search for the treasure, then find the Easter Bunny for a special photograph.
+EASTER 2025 Join us this Easter at the Market Quarter.
+Especially for all the little ones, we have a fantastic Easter Treasure Hunt - see our Facebook page for details.
 All our independent traders at the Market Quarter will be open providing a great range for your Easter gifts and presents, with lots of refreshments and food choices.
 We look forward to welcoming you.
+Please note, the Market Hall and Arcade will be closed on Easter Monday (21st April).
 Happy Easter!
 Pasg Hapus!
 See our facebook page for more details.